Our Purpose and Values

 Our Purpose

-Our core purpose is to educate new and emerging authors so you can navigate the publishing industry successfully to fulfil your potential as a writer.
+Our core purpose is to help new and emerging authors write, publish, and promote their books.
+We do this mainly through education, via blog posts, online seminars, and other resources.
+We want to help you navigate the publishing industry successfully so you can fulfil your potential as a writer.
 We aim to do this in an inclusive and sustainable way.
 We want to support you as you grow – and to do our bit to support the planet.

 Our Core Values